Trump visits Martin Luther King Jr. memorial

 Breaking News Emails

-WASHINGTON — President Trump and and Vice President Pence visited the Martin Luther King Jr. memorial in Washington on Monday, laying a wreath in King’s honor.
+WASHINGTON — President Donald Trump and Vice President Mike Pence visited the Martin Luther King Jr. Memorial in Washington on Monday, laying a wreath in King’s honor.

 Initially, neither the president nor the vice president had any official events on their schedule for the holiday.
 The visit to the memorial was unannounced and lasted just a few minutes.

-At the memorial, President Trump ignored questions from reporters about the government shutdown.
-Some memorials, such as the Martin Luther King Jr. Park in Atlanta, have relied on private donations in order to open in time for the holiday amidst the ongoing shutdown.
+At the memorial, Trump ignored questions from reporters about the government shutdown.
+Some memorials, such as the Martin Luther King Jr. Park in Atlanta, have relied on private donations in order to open in time for the holiday amid the ongoing partial government shutdown.